jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 We have provided a couple of scripts that allow for quality control and log file processing:

 - `quality_assurance.R` - A simple quality assurance script that checks summary statistics, generates histograms and correlation plots for a set of random sample points from across Denmark. **(To be updated!)**
-- `processing_report.Rmd` - R Markdown file that gathers key processing information from the log files, such as error rates, messages and tile id, as well as variable - tile id combination for which the processing was not succesffull. **(Available locally - still to be added to repository!)**
+- `processing_report.Rmd` - R Markdown file that gathers key processing information from the log files, such as error rates, messages and tile id, as well as variable - tile id combination for which the processing was not succesffull.

 Note: The logging database used for processe management in also contains information on the exit status of each processing step for each tile.
 In addition, the OPALs and GDAL logs are kept for all processed tiles in the subfolders of this folder named with the tile id.